Corentin-Lcs/Corentin-Lcs/README.md

 > My name is Corentin, 20 years old, I have been passionate about everything related to computers since I was little.

-> I am currently a student at IUT de Paris - Rives de Seine and I am in the second year of BUT Informatique.
+> I am currently a student at IUT de Paris - Rives de Seine and I am in my final year of BUT Informatique.

 > I would like to become an cybersecurity engineer.
 My motto : "What is done is no longer to be done".